krhetest/LabBench.Manual/docs/index.md

 </defines>
 ```

 Each define is a calculated parameter that can use previously specified defines in the list.
-In the rest of the procol when the `name` is used in a calculated parameter this name will be substituted with the value of the aritmic expression in the `value` attribute.
+In the rest of the protocol when the `name` is used in a calculated parameter this name will be substituted with the value of the arithmetic expression in the `value` attribute.

 [Go to table of contents](#table-of-contents)

 ## Stimuli

 Many tests in LabBench, involves evoking a response with stimuli.
-To facilitate this, LabBench provides a common way of specifying stimuli, where an example of such a stimuli is given below:
+To facilitate this, LabBench provides a common way of specifying stimuli, where an example of such a stimulus is given below:

 ```xml
 <combined>